-As at May 31, 2024, Sun Life Assurance Company of Canada and Sun Dynamic Strategic Yield segregated fund offered by Sun Life Assurance Company of Canada owned 48.64% and 11.95%, respectively, of the issued and outstanding units of the Fund.
-Please see Large transaction risk on page 165 for details of the risk associated with a possible redemption of units of the Fund by this investor.
+As at May 31, 2025, Sun Dynamic Strategic Yield segregated fund offered by Sun Life Assurance Company of Canada owned 27.33% of the issued and outstanding units of the Fund.
+Please see Large transaction risk on page 154 for details of the risk associated with a possible redemption of units of the Fund by this investor.

 We have classified this Fund's risk level as low to medium.
-Please see Investment risk classification methodology on page 221 for a description of the methodology we use to classify this Fund's risk level.
+Please see Investment risk classification methodology on page 207 for a description of the methodology we use to classify this Fund's risk level.